dariyasydykova/open_projects/ROC_animation/README.md

 Receiver operating characteristic curve displays how well a model can classify binary outcomes.
 For example, a model is made to distinguish between benign and malignant tumors.
-An ROC curve demonstrates how well the model can tell whether a benign tumor is benign and whether the malignant tumor is malignant.
-To make an ROC curve a false positive rate is plotted against a true positive rate.
+An ROC curve demonstrates how well the model can tell whether a benign tumor is benign or whether a malignant tumor is malignant.

+An ROC curve is made by plotting a false positive rate against a true positive rate for each possible cutoff value.
+In my tumor example, we can assume that the positive outcome is malignant.
+Then the true positive rate is the fraction of tumors that were correctly identified as malignant.
+The false positive rate is the fraction of tumors that are benign that were identified as malignant.

 ![cutoff.gif](animations/cutoff.gif)